hyperledger/fabric-gateway/SECURITY.md

 # Security policy

-The Hyperledger policy for reporting and handling security bugs can be found in the [Hyperledger Defect Response wiki page](https://wiki.hyperledger.org/display/SEC/Defect+Response).
+This document defines how security vulnerability reporting is handled for this project.
+The approach aligns with the [LF Decentralized Trust security policy](https://lf-decentralized-trust.github.io/governance/governing-documents/security).
+Please review that document to understand the basis of the security reporting for this project.
 Details specific to this repository are documented below.

 ## Supported versions